sjwoodman/eventing-contrib/contrib/kafka/Readme.md

     $ oc exec -it my-cluster-kafka-0 -- bin/kafka-console-producer.sh --broker-list localhost:9092 --topic input
     > test message
     ```

 ## Configuration

-A description of the available options for configuring the EventSource is avaailable [here](Config.md)
+A description of the available options for configuring the EventSource is available [here](Config.md)

 ## Message Keys

 A String representation of the `Key` from the Kafka message is propogated in the `CE-X-Kafka-Key` CloudEvent header.
 If you are consuming the CloudEvents using an SDK this value should be present in the `Extensions` structure.